Kahitar/TFTScoutAssist/README.md

 ## <a name="installation"></a>Installation

+#### Option 1 (Download and run executable):
+1. Download the executable from the release [here](https://github.com/Kahitar/TFTScoutAssist/releases/tag/v1.0)
+2. Run the executable.
+	- Windows will warn you of a security risk.
+There is no actual security risk in running this executable, but if you don't trust in this statement (in general you shouldn't trust random software from the internet), use Option 2 (below) to run this program.

+#### Option 2 (Run source code directly; advanced):
 1. Download this script  [here](https://github.com/Kahitar/TFTScoutAssist/archive/master.zip) (Or by clicking "Code" -> "Download ZIP" on the right above the file list).
 2. Unzip to any folder you like.
 3. Install python using the Microsoft Store (Windows 10): [Link](https://www.microsoft.com/store/productId/9NJ46SX7X90P)